Sound Ideas for Clean Water

 In Your Garden

 A home garden can provide an endless source of pride and joy as well as a bounty of fruits and vegetables.
 But if you apply too much fertilizer and pesticides it can also become a danger to where family and pets play as well as to local waterways.
-Chemicals mixed with rainwater (or water from your sprinkler!) can be carried into storm drains, local streams and ultimately Long Island Sound.
+Chemicals mixed with rainwater (or water from your sprinkler!) can be carried into storm drains, local streams, and ultimately Long Island Sound.
 There are ways to eliminate or significantly reduce pesticide and fertilizer and still maintain a beautiful garden.

 Native plants require little to no chemical fertilizers and have long root systems that store and filter water.
+They are adapted to live in local conditions, support the local ecosystem, and stay put, unlike non-native plants.
 You can view some examples of Long Island Sound natives in our series Flora on the Sound.
+If you are planning to upgrade your garden with native plants, apply to the Long Island Garden Rewards Program to have it them reimbursed!

 Plant trees and shrubs next to waterways.
 Riparian (or vegetated) buffers not only improve water quality and increase bank stabilization, but they also provide habitat for wildlife.
 For more information, read the Connecticut Sea Grant Planting Guide for Riparian Sites.
 Create a habitat in YOUR backyard.
-Native plants are adapted to live in local conditions, support the local ecosystem, and stay put, unlike non-native plants.
 By providing food, water, cover and a place for wildlife to raise their young—and by incorporating sustainable gardening practices—you help wildlife.
 Visit the National Wildlife Federation’s website for more ideas.

 WHERE YOU PARK

 Driveways and streets are impervious, or hard surfaces where water cannot seep into the ground.
-When washing your car at home, the grit, dirt, soap, and grease that come off your vehicle will end up in the wash water, which runs along the curb, traveling down your driveway and into the street to storm drains.
+When washing your car at home, the grit, dirt, soap, and grease that come off your vehicle will end up in the wash water, which runs along the curb, traveling down your driveway or parking lot and into the street to storm drains.
 Storm drains are designed to carry rainwater away from streets to nearby water bodies.
 The polluted wash water that enters these storm drains will go directly to rivers and streams, eventually reaching Long Island Sound where the contaminated water can harm wildlife and their habitat and negatively impact water quality.

 Don’t let your leaks pollute!
 Car leaks that drip onto the ground, your driveway, or parking lots are picked up by rainwater and carried to storm drains that eventually reach waterways like lakes, rivers, and Long Island Sound.
 These chemicals are harmful to aquatic life and their habitats.
 Aim to make repairs to your vehicle as soon as possible.
 You can clean up spilled fluids using litter or sand, which once absorbed, should be disposed of in the trash–not rinsed.